"ONCE A YEAR,

 Alaska Airlines -- There is one jet daily between Juneau and Gustavus.
 The flight is only about 15 minutes long and it departs Juneau around 4:15pm.
 This service is only available between Memorial Day and Labor Day.

-Small planes -- Two companies fly small airplanes on a regular basis between Juneau and Gustavus:
+Small planes -- Only one company flies small airplanes on a regular basis between Juneau and Gustavus:

 These small aircraft typically carry five passengers and the flight is about 25 minutes long.
 This is a scenic flight depending on the weather.